NASA astronaut Jeanette Epps talks about being pulled from the ISS mission

 This interview has been edited for clarity and brevity.

-Quartz: Was been pulled from the team bound for the ISS the greatest hurdle in your career so far?
+Quartz: Was being pulled from the team bound for the ISS the greatest hurdle in your career so far?

 Were you able to use the mental resilience from the intense astronaut training to get you through the disappointment?